Ilmor-Chevrolet 265-A engine

-The Ilmor 265-A is a turbocharged, 2.65 L, V-8 Indy car racing engine, designed and developed by Ilmor, for use in the CART PPG Indy Car World Series; between 1986 and 1993.
+The Ilmor 265-A is a turbocharged, 2.65 L, V8 Indy car racing engine, designed and developed by Ilmor, for use in the CART PPG Indy Car World Series; between 1986 and 1993.

 History

 Mario Illien and Paul Morgan were working at Cosworth on the Cosworth DFX turbocharged methanol engine for the CART Indy Car Series; differences of opinion over the direction in which DFX development should go (Cosworth were inherently conservative as they had a near monopoly) led them to break away from their parent company to pursue their own ideas.
 There was some acrimony in their split from Cosworth, their former employer claiming that the Ilmor engine was little different from their planned modifications to the DFX.

 1986

 Founded as an independent British engine manufacturer in 1983, Ilmor started building engines for Indy cars with financial backing from team owner and chassis manufacturer Roger Penske.
-The Ilmor 265-A, badged initially as the Ilmor-Chevy Indy V-8, debuted in 1986.
+The Ilmor 265-A, badged initially as the Ilmor-Chevy Indy V8, debuted in 1986.
 The engine was used part-time by Penske team drivers, with Al Unser Sr. racing it at the 1986 Indianapolis 500.
 Mears notched two poles and two 3rd place finishes with the engine late in the season.